This post may contain affiliate links. Please see my disclosure policy.

 Description

 Layered caramel apple bars make a delicious, crowd-pleasing fall dessert!
-Made with an oatmeal cookie crust and crumble topping, the bars are baked in an 8-inch pan, no mixer required!
-Featuring a spiced apple filling topped with caramel sauce, these cozy apple pie bars taste just like warm apple crisp or the best homemade apple pie.
+Made with an oatmeal cookie crust that doubles as a crumble topping, the bars are baked in an 8-inch pan until golden.
+Filled with spiced apples and finished with a drizzle of caramel sauce, they taste like a cross between warm apple crisp and Dutch apple pie.

 Ingredients